 - Balance against risk of hypoglycemia

-2. Have your eyes tested at regular intervals.
-According to the clinical practice guidelines:
+2. Have your eyes tested regularly

-- Blood pressure less than 130/80 mmHg
+- Blood pressure: less than 130/80 mmHg

 How will I know if I have retinopathy?

-- blurred vision
+- Blurred vision

-- flashes of light in your field of vision
+- Flashes of light in your field of vision

-- sudden loss of vision
+- Sudden loss of vision

+See an eye care professional (either an optometrist or an ophthalmologist) if you are having any of these symptoms.
 Remember, though, in the early stages of retinopathy some people don’t experience any symptoms at all.
-That’s why it is important that you have regular eye examinations.
+That’s why it is important that you have regular eye tests.